occupationMeasurement/occupationMeasurement/README.md

 To set up everything for hosting the documentation on github pages use `usethis::use_pkgdown_github_pages()`.
 During development, `roxygen2::roxygenise()` is useful to update .Rd-files.

+## Acknowledgments

+This project is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project number 290773872.